djosephsen/gryphie/README.md

 today, and its write interface shouldn't change all that much (famous last words).

+FWIW there's a pretty good chance that Gryphie will continue to get hacked on by me for the forseeable future, since it's VERY relevant to the hacking I do for my day job.
+Also famous last words I know.

 #### What about project-X ?
 Gryphie isn't a monitoring tool.
 It's a tool for people who work on monitoring tools.
 So, for example, if you want to quickly write an export plug-in for Tool-X, so that Tool-X can talk to Graphite, you could use Gryphie to implement your plugin and get statsd and librato support for free.
+I'm not aware of any overlap in this particular category other than the individual protocol bindings themselves, and those bindings are obviously focused on providing an interface to the back-end they're attached to rather than providing a common, high-quality interface to many different back-ends.
+If you know of something let me know, and I'll probably abandon this and throw in with them.